flori/betterplace_apidocs/donation_form/third_party_app_donation_form.md

 * [Ablass App](http://www.ablass-app.de/), where you can clean your conscience
 * [Donatify me](http://donatify.me/), where you can get Edward to do stuff for you
+* [Seeds of Kindness 3](http://yoursiblings.org/portico/seeds-of-kindness-3), where you get a mp3 download link after your donation.
+Also there is a leader board and referrer-system
+* [MADAide](http://madaide.org/?page_id=578), where you can donate to mark a specific piece of the football field with your name

 ### UserFlow